survivejs/react-book/manuscript/09_linting_in_webpack.md

 The potential problem with this approach is that in case you invoke `lint` through some other command, it will pass the test even if there are failures!
 In other words if you have another script that does something like `npm run lint && npm run build`, it will build regardless of the output of the first command.

-### Connecting ESLint with webpack
+### Connecting ESLint with Webpack

-We can make webpack emit ESLint messages for us by using [eslint-loader](https://www.npmjs.com/package/eslint-loader).
+We can make Webpack emit ESLint messages for us by using [eslint-loader](https://www.npmjs.com/package/eslint-loader).
 As the first step hit

 > npm i eslint-loader --save-dev